justvr/balkan-bread/src/pages/blog/11-06-2022-strawberries/index.en.md

 These are all home-grown strawberries from around Berlin.
 Sweet and full of taste, like from my grandmother's garden.

 And suddenly they disappeared again.
-And the kiosks were closed until next year.
+And the kiosks were closed until the next summer.